sksum/PyParse/README.md

-# webScraper
+# PyParse
- WEB SCRAPER to collect textual Data for Topic Modelling using LDA/LSA program also allows users to save their data as a csv file
+  Collect textual Data for Topic Modelling using LDA/LSA ,also allows users to save their data as a csv file